msperlin/MS_Regress-Matlab/README.md

 Before using the package, make sure you read the pdf file (About the MS_Regress_Package.pdf) in the downloaded zip file.
 A copy of this paper can be found in [SSRN](https://ssrn.com/abstract=1714016).

+**Be aware that this Matlab code is no longer being maintained.
+I switched to R back in 2015 and never looked back..**

 ## Instalation

 First, clone this repository or download it as a zip file (see download choice in right side button of the webpage).